peterhinch/micropython-async/FASTPOLL.md

 # 2. Rationale

 Applications may be required to regularly poll a hardware device or a flag set by an interrupt service routine (ISR).
-Problems such as overruns may occur if the scheduling of the polling coro is subject to excessive latency.
+An overrun may occur if the scheduling of the polling coro is subject to excessive latency.
 Further, the accuracy of millisecond level delays can be compromised by the scheduling of other coros.
-This variant provides a means of mitigating this by enabling coros to yield control in a way which prevents them from competing with coros which have timed out.
+This variant provides a means of mitigating this by enabling coros to yield control in a way which prevents them from competing with coros which are ready for execution.
+Coros which have yielded in a low priority fashion will not be scheduled until all other coros are waiting on a nonzero timeout.

 ## 2.1 Latency